-The first two novels featuring Egil and Nix, The Hammer and the Blade (June 2012) and A Discourse in Steel (early 2013), are sword and sorcery tales that feature a pair of wily, somewhat shabby, but very likeable tomb-tappers, rogues, and knaves.
-Both novels will be published by Angry Robot books.
+The novels featuring Egil and Nix, The Hammer and the Blade (June 2012), A Discourse in Steel ( June 2013), and A Conversation in Blood (January 2017) are sword and sorcery tales that feature a pair of wily, somewhat shabby, but very likeable tomb-tappers, rogues, and knaves.

 Egil, a burly, brooding priest of the Momentary God, is the muscle of the duo, while Nix Fall (aka, Nix the Quick, Nix the Lucky), a thief and college of wizardry drop-out, provides the brains.
 In these stories I’m trying to echo the sword and sorcery tales I love, while bringing to them modern sensibilities and pacing.
 I hope you dig.